pmean/build-website/text/06/ExtremeValue.md

 surprisingly they are called the Type II and Type III extreme value distributions).
 Which distribution you use depends on factors like whether the individual component distribution has finite moments and/or a bounded tail.
-I\'m not an expert on extreme value problems or reliability statistics, so I looked up a few good resources.
+I'm not an expert on extreme value problems or reliability statistics, so I looked up a few good resources.

 **[Extreme Value